+.

-NTT faculty in their first or second year of service at 50% or greater FTE who have a one-semester appointment (exclusive of Associate Lecturers) should receive notice of reappointment or non-reappointment no later than the end of that semester.
+NTT faculty in their first or second year of service at 50% or greater FTE who have a one-semester appointment (exclusive of Associate Lecturers/Clinical Associate Lecturers) should receive notice of reappointment or non-reappointment no later than the end of that semester.

 Individuals in their first year of service at 50% or greater FTE who have one-year appointments shall receive notice of reappointment or non-reappointment no later than March 1 of that academic year if the appointment expires at the end of the academic year; or, if the initial appointment terminates during an academic year, notice at least three months before its termination.